cdapio/cdap/cdap-docs/admin-manual/source/upgrading/cloudera.rst

    upgrade steps against the running services.
 From the CDAP Service page, select "Run CDAP Post-Upgrade Tasks."

 #.
-To upgrade existing data pipeline applications created using the |previous-short-version|\.x versions of
+To upgrade existing pipeline applications created using the |previous-short-version|\.x versions of
    the system artifacts, there are :ref:`separate instructions <cdap-pipelines-operating-upgrading-pipeline>`.

 #.
 You must recompile and then redeploy your applications prior to using them.